NBXXF/xxf_flutter/packages/xxf_annotations/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-Put a short description of the package here that helps potential users know whether this package might be useful for them.
+标记注解类
 ## Features

 List what your package can do.
 Maybe include images, gifs, or videos.

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+List prerequisites and provide or point to information on how to start using the package.

 ## Usage